Murder of Ashling Murphy: Trial

-Witnesses testified in relation to what they observed during and after the attack on Murphy.
-Gardaí and paramedics testified in relation to the emergency services' response to Murphy's death.
-Other witnesses testified that they had seen a man matching Puška's description walking on various roads in the area after 8:00 pm on the night of 12 January.
+Witnesses testified in relation to what they observed during and after Murphy's murder.
+Gardaí and paramedics described the emergency services' response.
+Further witnesses testified that they had seen a man matching Puška's description walking on various roads in the area after 8:00 pm on the night of 12 January.
 Some witnesses described him as "crouching" or otherwise attempting not to be seen.
-The jury was shown CCTV footage of Puška at 9:14 pm arriving on foot at the home of Rostislav Pokuta, a Slovakian national who had lived in Tullamore since 2006 and who knew Puška and his brothers through his job as a school bus driver.
-Pokuta testified that Puška's face was scratched and "almost blue", that he was wet and shaking, and that he seemed injured and scared.
-Puška claimed to have been hurt in a fight, but would not give any details.
+The jury was shown CCTV footage of Puška at 9:14 pm, captured as he arrived on foot at the home of Rostislav Pokuta, a Slovak national who had lived in Tullamore since 2006.
+Pokuta knew Puška and his brothers through his job as a school bus driver, as he had transported their children to school.
+Pokuta testified that when Puška arrived at his home on the night of 12 January, his face was scratched and "almost blue", he was wet and shaking, and he seemed injured and scared.
+Puška claimed to have been hurt in a fight in Tullamore earlier that day, but would not give any details.
 Pokuta stated that Puška may have been holding his stomach, which the defence counsel stated was consistent with having suffered abdominal stab wounds earlier that day.
 Pokuta testified that he used his son's gray Volkswagen Golf car to drive Puška back to his home in Mucklagh that night.
 He confirmed that Puška had been wearing a black tracksuit with white lines on the side.

-Puška had previously admitted to Gardaí that, upon returning home, he changed clothing and asked another member of the household to burn the garments he had worn during the day.
+Puška had previously admitted to Gardaí that he changed clothing after returning home and asked another member of the household to burn the garments he had worn during the day.
 He was transported to Dublin later that night.
 The jury was shown CCTV footage showing Puška and his parents exiting a car outside his parents' apartment building in Crumlin at 12:58 am on 13 January.
 Gardaí and paramedics testified in relation to their encounter with Puška at the same apartment building on the late morning of 13 January and described their interviews with him at St. James's Hospital, including his confession to murder on the evening of 14 January.